Organizations that Promote Barrier-Free Environments

 Stair-lift Info Guide

 Includes useful info such as a Buyer's Guide, Maintenance tips, installation guides, info on parts, tips for buying on Craigslist, replacing batteries

-These elevators are free-standing and require a very samll footprint.
-It is a quiet lift and has a remote control that can be used for moving packages, luggage, etc between floors.
+These elevators are free-standing and require a very small footprint.
+It is a quiet lift and has a remote control that can be used for moving packages, luggage, etc. between floors.
 A backup battery is standard in case of a power failure.
 Check out their video and FAQs for answers to your questions.